haidook/python-learning/README.md

 > one of the most powerful features of Python.
 You will practice developing a
 > client app and connecting to a server using the socket module.
 The project
 > will also get you acquainted with JSON and the time module.

+### Hard - Smart calculator
+>Apart from writing a useful program (everyone uses calculators!), you will
+>learn a lot about lists, strings and dictionaries.
+You will also get closer
+>experience with 2 important data structures: the stack and the queue.